mrhappyasthma/Final-Fantasy-X-HD-Cross-platform-Save-Converter/README.md

 4. Use FTP (such as [ftpd](https://github.com/mtheall/ftpd)) or by plugging your SD card into your computer, copy the save file to the `Checkpoint` subfolder for FFX.
 (For me, it was `/switch/Checkpoint/saves/0x0100BC300CB48000%20FINAL%20FANTASY%20X%20X-2%20HD%20Remaster/<folder_name_from_step_2>`).

 5. Run `Checkpoint` and restore the save for FFX.

+## Supplemental instructions to copy a save (encrypted, if needed) to other target consoles

+### Encrypt and copy the save file to PS3

+TODO

+### Encrypt and copy the save file to PS4

+TODO: I don't have this game to verify.
+But my understanding is that similar decryption steps for the PS3 can be performed.
+Give that a try.

+### Encrypt and copy your save file to PS Vita

+TODO

 6. Launch FFX and enjoy :)